KlwntSingh/async-for/README.md

-# asyncFor
+# for-io

-This packages makes async operation on every item in List more manageable and makes code look clean.
+for-io helps you perform async(io) operation on every item in List in more manageable fashion and also helps you keep code clean.